 International Commercial Arbitration

-Companies involved in commercial legal disputes that cannot be resolved internally, and where arbitration has been agreed upon as the resolution method, require guidance from litigation lawyers with specialised arbitration expertise and familiarity with the applicable arbitration rules.
-This ensures the best possible outcome through the arbitration award if an acceptable out-of-court solution cannot be reached.
+Companies involved in commercial legal disputes they are unable to resolve on their own, and where arbitration is the agreed dispute resolution method, require assistance from litigation lawyers with specialised arbitration expertise who are familiar with the applicable arbitration rules.
+This is necessary to ensure the best possible outcome through the arbitral award if an acceptable out-of-court solution cannot be reached.

 Wiersholm’s international commercial arbitration department offers both expertise and extensive experience in handling ad-hoc arbitration and proceedings under ICC, SCC, LCIA, OCC, FAI, DIA, and NOMA rules.